Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds

-The values are reported in Table~\ref{tab:combined_spix_lum}, and shown in the histograms in the middle panel of Fig.~\ref{fig:GHzspixes}.
-The characteristic spectral luminosities range between $22.60<\text{log} L_{145MHz} < 27.06$ W/Hz at the lowest frequency, and between $21.63<\text{log} L_{6GHz} < 25.51$ W/Hz at the highest, with median values 23.28, 22.70, 22.43 W/Hz at 145 MHz, 1.5 GHz and 6 GHz, respectively.
+The values are reported in Table~\ref{tab:combined_spix_lum} and shown in the histograms in the middle panel of Fig.~\ref{fig:GHzspixes}.
+The characteristic spectral luminosities range between $22.60<\text{log} L_{145MHz} < 27.06$ W/Hz at the lowest frequency, and between $21.63<\text{log} L_{6GHz} < 25.51$ W/Hz at the highest, with median values 23.28, 22.70, 22.43 W/Hz at 145 MHz, 1.5 GHz, and 6 GHz, respectively.

-In addition, taking into account the entire radio emission, we compute the Radio Loudness parameter $R_X = \text{log}\ (L_{R}(6cm)/L_{X}(2-10 keV))$ (\citealt{TW_2003}) and report the values in Table~\ref{tab:WINDS_SFR_ordered}.
-Assuming $R_X=-4.5$ as the transition between the RQ and RL regime, following \citet{TW_2003}, we find that RQ AGN tend to dominate the sample, while RL AGN represent only a small fraction (six out of 22).
-However the sample overall spans the region around the traditional boundary value (red line in Fig.~\ref{fig:GHzspixes}, right).
-This supports the growing difficulty in setting a well defined difference between RQ and RL AGN, since the probability distribution of $R_X$ typically does not show strong signs of bi-modality (e.g. \citealt{LaFranca_2010}).
+In addition, taking into account the entire radio emission, we compute the radio loudness parameter $R_X = \text{log}\ (L_{R}(6cm)/L_{X}(2-10 keV))$ (\citealt{TW_2003}) and report the values in Table~\ref{tab:WINDS_SFR_ordered}.
+Assuming $R_X=-4.5$ as the transition between the RQ and RL regime, following \citet{TW_2003}, we find that RQ AGNs tend to dominate the sample, while RL AGNs represent only a small fraction (six out of 22).
+However, the sample overall spans the region around the traditional boundary value (red line in Fig.~\ref{fig:GHzspixes}, right).
+This supports the growing difficulty in setting a well-defined difference between RQ and RL AGNs, since the probability distribution of $R_X$ typically does not show strong signs of bi-modality (e.g. \citealt{LaFranca_2010}).

-\subsection{Radio Spectral Energy Distributions (SED)}
+\subsection{Radio spectral energy distributions (SED)}

-To investigate the broad band SED we combined the values reported in Sect.~\ref{sec:FD} with measurements from TGSS, RACS, FIRST and VLASS (see Appendix~\ref{A:SEDs}).
-We plot as blue dots the data used for computing the spectral indices (the ones from LoTSS and the proprietary data), and connect them with a solid line when representing actual detections.
-The grey dots represent all the remaining archival data from RACS, FIRST, VLASS.
-In case no LoTSS mosaics are available we add the TGSS upper-limit as a grey dot at 145 MHz.
-VLASS flux densities, as mentioned above, are from epoch 3, unless showing significant offset with respect to the computed $\alpha_{6000}^{1500}$, in such cases we also plot all available epochs as crosses.
+To investigate the broad band SED we combined the values reported in Sect.~\ref{sec:FD} with measurements from TGSS, RACS, FIRST, and VLASS (see \ref{A:SEDs}).
+We plotted as blue dots the data used for computing the spectral indices (the ones from LoTSS and the proprietary data) and connected them with a solid line when representing actual detections.
+The grey dots represent all the remaining archival data from RACS, FIRST, and VLASS.
+In case no LoTSS mosaics are available, we add the TGSS upper limit as a grey dot at 145 MHz.
+The VLASS flux densities, as mentioned above, are from epoch 3, unless they show significant offset with respect to the computed $\alpha_{6000}^{1500}$; in such cases, we also plot all available epochs as crosses.